Meat Products of India: Products

-Products include buffalo, pork, mutton, rabbit ,beef, duck and poultry.
-The processed and semi-cooked products include Nuggets, meat balls, sausages, chicken fingers, bacon, ham, cutlets, samosa, pops and kebebs.
+Products include buffalo, pork, mutton, rabbit, beef, duck and poultry.
+The processed and semi-cooked products include Nuggets, Meatballs, Sausages, chicken fingers, Bacon, Ham, cutlets, Samosa, pops and Kebabs.
 Currently, the company produces more than 65 varieties of items.

 Competency

 In tune with the varied demands of the market, the above range of products are available in different weights and quantity in poly packings.

-Meat Products of India Ltd. is a Kerala Government owned company engaged in production and marketing of various meat and meat products derived from pork, buffalo, chicken, muton, rabbit, duck and quails.
-It holds FSSAI, ISO and HACCP certification.
+Meat Products of India Ltd. is a Kerala Government owned company engaged in production and marketing of various meat and meat products derived from pork, buffalo, chicken, muton, rabbit, Duck and Quails.
+It holds Food Safety and Standards Authority of India, ISO and Hazard Analysis Critical Control Point certification.
 The products are manufactured under strict veterinary supervision from selected animals free from zoonotic disease.
 MPI products are available with all leading supermarkets and cold storages throughout Kerala and other states.